KumaV1/Runescape-Encounters-in-Melvor/Readme.md

 ## Rex Matriarchs
 * Meant to be somewhat mid-level encounters
-* Rewards T60 rings (Ugrades to T30 rings) and a T60 (or T70?) melee 2h weapon with poison effect and lifesteal on poison
+* Rewards T60 rings (Ugrades to T30 rings) and a T70 melee 2h weapon with poison effect and lifesteal on poison

 ## God Wars Dungeon 2 - Heart of Gielinor
 * Meant to be around the same level as God Dungeons
 * Rewards T80 armour and weapons for all combat styles
   * Armour has slightly higher offense than God Dungeon armour, in exchange for no Damage reduction
-  * Weapons currently have around same offense bonus as other Weapons of same tier, but with a 15% accuracy boost on top of it
+  * Weapons currently have around same offense bonus as other Weapons of the same tier, but with a 15% accuracy boost on top of it

 # Ideas (no promises)